Our Verdict

 Teachable is pretty different from a generic content management system like WordPress.

-Another thing you need to keep in mind is that Teachable isn’t a course marketplace like Udemy.
+Moreover, Teachable isn’t a course marketplace like Udemy.
 It doesn’t promote your courses or do any marketing for you.

 Instead, it provides you with the infrastructure to build your course website and host your courses.
+The upside is that you get control over your courses, pricing, and student data.

 With this in mind, let’s explore the Teachable platform in detail.